 - The words “Tax Invoice,” in bold, preferably in the header section.

-- Your identity details and your business number registered with SARS.
+- Your identity details and your business number are registered with SARS.

 - Foreign Currency Invoice (FCI) stamp, if payment is in foreign currency.